The FACET Project

 The food intake group linked with the chemicals group to agree definitions of food groups in order to estimate intakes of such defined food groups.
 It also worked with the subgroups to create suitable database architecture for food intake data, input into regional models.
 The occurrence subgroup worked on food chemical occurrence data with the food chemicals group.

-The Database and Modelling groups (Exposure modeling work-package):
+The Database and Modelling groups (Exposure modelling work-package):

 Databases will be constructed which have connectivity between intake, occurrence and concentration for each chemical.
 These databases will exist in tiers corresponding to the complexity of the data.
-The modeling group will include those involved in the packaging group in modeling migration of food contact materials into food.
-It will also involve almost all work-packages in agreeing algorithms for probabilistic modeling for exposure.
+The modelling group will include those involved in the packaging group in modelling migration of food contact materials into food.
+It will also involve almost all work-packages in agreeing algorithms for probabilistic modelling for exposure.